kurs0n/HabCube/README.md

 Software:

-Backend: To be determined (e.g., Python with FastAPI).
+Backend: To be determined Python with FastAPI.

 Mobile App/UI: To be determined.

-Database: To be determined.
+Database: PostgreSQL.

 Project Management: GitHub Project (Kanban board).